JuliaMath/Polynomials.jl/docs/src/index.md

 ### Iteration

 If its basis is implicit, then a polynomial may be  seen as just a vector of  coefficients.
-Vectors or 1-based, but, for convenience, polynomial types are 0-based, for purposes of indexing (e.g. `getindex`, `setindex!`, `eachindex`).
+Vectors are 1-based, but, for convenience, most polynomial types are naturally 0-based, for purposes of indexing (e.g. `getindex`, `setindex!`, `eachindex`).
 Iteration over a polynomial steps through the underlying coefficients.

 ```jldoctest
 julia> as = [1,2,3,4,5]; p = Polynomial(as);